Sunrise on the North Coast of Kangaroo Island, near Western River, South Australia.

 Image ID: 40398

-Plastic Debris, Sorted and Cataloged for Study, Clipperton Island.
+Plastic Debris, Sorted and Cataloged for Study, collected on Clipperton Island.

 Location: Clipperton Island, France